soycheeto/hospital-dbms/README.md

 ## Features

 - **Registration**: Users can register by providing their name, email, and specialty.
-- **Doctor Search**: Users can search for doctors based on specialty.
+- **Doctor Search**: Users can search for doctors based on specialty and hospital.
 - **Appointment Booking**: Users can book appointments with available doctors.
 - **User Management**: User data is stored in the database for future appointments.